How to understand your life insurance policy

 Policy issue date

-The policy issue date is the day that your life insurance application was approved and you were extended an offer for coverage.
-Your policy doesn’t actually go in force until your policy’s effective date.
+The policy issue date is the day that your life insurance application was approved and the insurer extended an offer for coverage to you.
+Your policy doesn’t actually become active until your policy’s effective date.

 The effective date

-The effective date of your policy is the date your life insurance policy goes in force and you have life insurance coverage.
+The effective date of your policy is the date your life insurance policy becomes active and you have life insurance coverage.

 This is the most important date on your policy.
-If you die before your policy’s effective date, your beneficiaries will not receive the life insurance payout, even if you die after your policy’s issue date and you were approved for coverage.
+If you die before your policy’s effective date, your beneficiaries won’t receive the life insurance payout.

 Term length

 If you have a term life insurance policy, the length of your coverage will be listed within the policy.
-Term life insurance policies typically have term lengths between 10 and 40 years.
+If you have a permanent policy, your policy is expected to remain active for the remainder of your life, unless you stop making payments or cancel your policy.

 Life insurance riders